-Even if we obtain FDA approval for our product candidates in the United States, we may never obtain approval for or commercialize them in any other jurisdiction, which would limit our ability to realize their full market potential.
+Even if we restart development of our product candidates and obtain FDA approval for our product candidates in the United States in the future, we may never obtain approval for or commercialize them in any other jurisdiction, which would limit our ability to realize their full market potential.

 In order to market any products in any particular jurisdiction, we must establish and comply with numerous and varying regulatory requirements on a country-by-country basis regarding safety and efficacy.
 Approval by the FDA in the United States does not ensure approval by regulatory authorities in other countries or jurisdictions.
-However, the failure to obtain approval in one jurisdiction may negatively impact our ability to obtain approval elsewhere.
+However, the failure to obtain approval in any one jurisdiction may negatively impact our ability to obtain approval elsewhere.
 In addition, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not guarantee regulatory approval in any other country.